Mother's Day with the Tree Top Band

 Recently, Jerry has been organizing “Pot Luck” music jams.
-We missed the first one because he didn’t have our number and the second one because it was on a beach and there had been rain showers.
+We missed the first one because he didn’t have our number and the second one because it was on a beach after it had rained.
 Sand fleas are worse on a beach after a rainfall, and EW wisely decided not to brave the poisonous (to him) pests.
-On the first Sunday in May we took a taxi way up to the top of Dorthea to a home overlooking Hull Bay, where “Coach”, Diane, and their two friendly mutts, Waggley and Tramp live.
+On the first Sunday in May we took a taxi up to the top of Dorthea to a home overlooking Hull Bay, where “Coach”, Diane, and their two friendly mutts, Waggley and Tramp live.
 It was a great day, Diane is a calm and gracious woman, and the view was to die for.
 The music was good, too.
 (That’s Mick on bass, Jerry on lead guitar, and EW during our first Tree Top Jam.)

 It was a great afternoon.
 By the time we got there, Diane’s three grown daughters had called to wish her a Happy Mother’s day, so we were both waiting for our sons to call, and neither of us roamed without our phones until our day was complete.
 (Both “boys” called by 3:00 PM well within the “I haven’t forgotten Mother’s Day” time frame.